 LLM, American University, Washington College of Law

 LLB, Thammasat University

-Piyanuj (Lui) Ratprasatporn helps businesses invest and excel in Thailand.
-An expert in day-to-day corporate operations, Lui advises clients on matters in relation to investment regulations, ownership structure, establishing legal entities (e.g., companies, partnerships, representative offices, branch offices, regional offices, regional operating headquarters), commercial contracts (e.g., distributorship agreements, purchase and sale agreements, franchise agreements), licenses and permits (e.g., alien business licenses, import-export licenses, factory licenses), and immigration and work permit matters.
+Piyanuj (Lui) Ratprasatporn advises domestic and international clients on investing and conducting business in Thailand.
+Lui is a specialist in compliance and legal requirements in relation to corporate and commercial operations and foreign investment.
+She advises on investment regulations, ownership structure, necessary and applicable licenses, establishing legal entities (e.g., companies, partnerships, representative offices, branch offices, regional offices, ROHs, IHQs, and ITCs), commercial contracts (e.g., distributorship agreements, purchase and sale agreements, loan agreement, and franchise agreements), licenses and permits (e.g., alien business licenses, import-export licenses, and factory licenses), and immigration and work permit matters.

-On the speed dial of a number of top multinational corporations in Thailand, Lui provides spot-on, timely, and practical advice.
-For her excellent client service, she has earned the respect of her corporate clients and numerous accolades, such as being named a leading individual—every year since 2002—in the area of Corporate/M&A by The Legal 500 Asia Pacific.
+As the lead advisor to a number of top multinational corporations in Thailand, Lui provides spot-on, timely, and practical counsel.
+For her excellent client service, she has earned the respect of her corporate and individual clients, as well as numerous accolades such as being named a leading individual in the area of Corporate/M&A by The Legal 500 Asia Pacific every year since 2002.

 She is an active member of many professional and business associations, including serving as a director of the Board of Directors of Multilaw, a member of the Appraisal Committee of Multilaw, a former member of the Recruitment Committee of Multilaw (role ended in September 2016), a Board member of the Thai-Norwegian Chamber of Commerce, and a member of the Thai Institute of Directors.
 Lui was officially appointed as Chair Elect of Multilaw at the association's Annual Conference in September 2016.
 She will serve as Chair of Multilaw for a two-year term, commencing in October 2017.